 Tourism is booming!
 In this decade, international travel has exploded, with Europe and the Middle East as the top destinations, then the Americas, according to World Tourism Association.
-In 2022, travel numbers have surged again, to pre-Covid heights.
+In 2022, travel numbers have surged above pre-Covid heights.
 The staggering growth and global impact will continue at quantum levels!

 Our desire to travel and explore is innate, but we need to be accountable and kind in our actions.

 First, How to be a Bad Tourist:

-When on vacation, don’t vacate your basic decencies.
-Rude reckless behavior is not okay, read: excess partying, polluting.
-Consider acting like you would in your hometown, where your family is watching you…manners matter!
+When on vacation, don’t “vacate” your basic decencies.
+Rude reckless behavior is NOT okay, read: excess partying, polluting, demands.
+Instead, act as you would in your hometown, where your family (your mom) is watching you…manners matter!

-Disrespecting landmarks by climbing on ancient ruins, touching fragile monuments and natural formations, you can cause permanent destruction and alter the course of history.
+Disrespecting landmarks by climbing on ancient ruins, and touching fragile monuments and natural formations, you can cause permanent destruction and alter the course of history.
 We’ve seen people erode the Cliffs of Moher in Ireland by climbing too close to the edge – dangerous and detrimental.
 Snorkelers and scuba-divers touching precious coral in the Caribbean ruins that fragile marine life for decades to come.

 If you are riding an elephant, posing with a tiger, petting a python, it’s highly likely that animal has been held caged, drugged, beaten into trained submission.
 Paying for and attending these exploitive circuses only fuels the demand and continues the cruelty to exotic and endangered animals.
 Pursuing marine life or animals can cause aggressive behavior, or at least confusion, with wildlife.

 Posing for selfies with orphans and natives for your amusement may be exploitive.
 Instead, recognize their hardships and hunger, and be respectful and generous.

-Clogging intersections, standing in the middle of crosswalks (Dock Square in Kennebunkport Maine for example), blocking locals’ passageways with your big tour group is big no-no. Instead, be thoughtful about where you stand, give right of way and keep your tour group organized.
+Clogging intersections, standing in the middle of crosswalks (Dock Square in Kennebunkport Maine for example), blocking locals’ passageways with your big tour group is big no-no. Instead, be thoughtful about where you stand, give right of way and keep your people organized.